OfficeDev/office-scripts-docs/docs/resources/samples/clear-table-filter-for-active-cell.md

 :::image type="content" source="../../images/after-filter-cleared.png" alt-text="An active cell after clearing column filter.":::

+## Sample Excel file

+Download <a href="table-with-filter.xlsx">table-with-filter.xlsx</a> for a ready-to-use workbook.
+Add the following script to try the sample yourself!

 ## Sample code: Clear table column filter based on active cell

 The following script clears the table column filter based on active cell location and can be applied to any Excel file with a table.
-For convenience, you can download and use <a href="table-with-filter.xlsx">table-with-filter.xlsx</a>.

 ```TypeScript
 function main(workbook: ExcelScript.Workbook) {